2000 SportsRacing World Cup Spa

 The 2000 SportsRacing World Cup Spa was the third race for the 2000 SportsRacing World Cup season held at Circuit de Spa-Francorchamps and ran a distance of two hours and thirty minutes.
 It took place on May 21, 2000.

+The race was won by the SRL class No. 60 Lucchini Engineering entry with drivers Filippo Francioni and Salvatore Ronca in the Lucchini SR2000.

 Official results

 Class winners in bold.
 Cars failing to complete 75% of winner's distance marked as Not Classified (NC).